preethambr30/cloud-native-cicd-kubernetes/docs/README.md

  Project Documentation

-This directory contains additional documentation related to the project.
+This folder contains detailed documentation for the Cloud-Native CI/CD Pipeline project.

-Files may include:
+The documentation is divided into the following sections:

- Architecture diagrams
+Architecture
+Explains the overall system architecture and how the microservices communicate.

+Pipeline
+Describes the CI/CD pipeline implemented using Jenkins and SonarQube.

- Setup guides
+Setup Guide
- Deployment instructions
- Troubleshooting notes
+Provides step-by-step instructions for running the project locally and deploying it to Kubernetes.

+These documents help understand how the system is built, deployed, and maintained.